Immigration and crime in Germany: Organised crime

 Arab and Kurdish organized crime gangs have their roots in asylum seekers who began arriving in the 1980s.
-In the 1980s thousands of Arabs and Kurds from districts of Lebanon and Turkey, significant portions of whome were stateless, sought asylum in Germany.
+In the 1980s thousands of Arabs and Kurds from districts of Lebanon and Turkey, significant numbers of whom were stateless, sought asylum in Germany.
 Unlike the earlier guest workers, were allowed to work but instead received social benefits and often did not integrate into German society.
 Some of the arrived families instead relied on tribal and Islamic codes of justice.
 Groups of extended Arab and Kurdish families centered in Berlin are active in selling illegal drugs and running illegal prostitution, but have invested in legal businesses including real estate, fitness studios, gambling and restaurants.
-They exploit asylum seekers who arrived in the European migrant crisis of 2015-2016, employing them as streetcorner drug dealers.
+They exploit asylum seekers who arrived in the European migrant crisis of 2015–2016, employing them as streetcorner drug dealers.

 In 2017, 16 Nigerian crime gangs were active in illegal immigration (German: Schleuserkriminalität) drug crime and other offenses in the night life scene.

 In an opinion piece in the Sueddeutsche Zeitung in September 2018, the political scientist Ralph Ghadban argued that federal authorities had refused to recognise the specific problem of organized crime gangs based on family ties and ethnicity (Clan-Kriminalität), subsuming it under "organised crime" and that, encouraged by the success of the Arab clans, families from other ethnic groups, including Chechens, Albanians, and Kosovars were developing similar structures.
 According to Ghadban, these structures present a threat to liberal, individualised societies because they hinder integration.
 A modern society, he says, only functions when people voluntarily follow its rules, but clan members consider themselves members of a family rather than citizens of a country, and do not submit to the rule of law, regarding individuals who do so as weak and unprotected.

 According to the Wall Street Journal, the ethnic crime clans represent both a security threat as well as an example of what can happen when integration of immigrants fails.